Layan002/Electronics-task-3-Connecting-ESP32-with-Ultrasound/README.md

 - Ultrasonic sensor (HC-SR04)
 - jumper wires

+## Circuit function
+Using an ultrasonic sensor with an ESP32 involves measuring the distance to an object by sending out a sound wave and timing how long it takes for the echo to return.

 ## Wiring
 ### Ultrasonic Sensor (HC-SR04) to ESP32:
 - VCC to ESP32 5V (or 3.3V, if your sensor supports it)